Analytic tangent cones of admissible Hermitian-Yang-Mills connections

 Now suppose $A$ is an admissible Hermitian-Yang-Mills connection on $\E_k|_{B}(k\geq 2)$, and let $(A_\infty, \Sigma, \mu)$ be the unique analytic tangent cone of $A$ at $0$, then by Theorem \ref{main} and \ref{Bubbling set} we know $A_\infty$ is the trivial flat connection on $\O_{\C^3}^{\oplus 2}$, and the bubbling set is $\Sigma_b$, $\mu=[\Sigma_b]$.
 In particular, the analytic tangent cones, as defined in this paper, are all the same for all $k\geq 2$.

-\begin{rmk} It is interesting to see how we can interpret the integer $k$ here in terms of the admissible Hermitian-Yang-Mills connections on $\E_k$. \end{rmk} Finally, to prove Corollary \ref{Example}, we consider a global example.
+\begin{rmk} It is interesting to understand how to interpret the integer $k$ here in terms of the admissible Hermitian-Yang-Mills connections on $\E_k$. \end{rmk} Finally, to prove Corollary \ref{Example}, we consider a global example.
 On $\C\P^{3}$, we let $\E$ be given as follows

 where $\sigma=(z^2_1, z_2, z_3z_4)$. \begin{lem} $\E$ is a rank $2$ stable reflexive sheaf with singular set given by $\{[0,0,0,1], [0,0,1,0]\}$. \end{lem} \begin{proof} It is obvious that $\E$ is locally free away from $\{[0,0,0,1], [0,0,1,0]\}$.
 Near $[0,0,0,1]$, since $[0,0,0,1]$ is an isolated common zero of $\{z_1^2, z_2, z_3z_4\}$, by Lemma \ref{lem5.1}, we know $\E$ is reflexive near $[0,0,0,1]$.
 Similarly, $\E$ is also reflexive at $[0,0,1,0]$.
 Since $H^{0}(\C\P^{n-1}, \E\otimes \O_{\C\P^3}(-3))=0$, $\E$ is stable. \end{proof}